Sylius/Sylius/docs/cookbook/payments/stripe-customization.rst

             "%kernel.root_dir%/../app/Resources/PayumCore/views": PayumCore
             "%kernel.root_dir%/../app/Resources/PayumStripe/views": PayumStripe

-Having this configuration defined, you can now create your customuzations in your `app/Ressource/` directory, as usual.
+Having this configuration defined, you can now create your customizations in your `app/Resources/` directory, as usual.

 For example, you could define this layout: